 In October 2020, the City accepted a petition to authorize the creation of a Public Improvement District in accordance with Chapter 372 of the Texas Local Government Code.
-The PID was created for the purpose of making improvements to a designated geographic area by levying a special property assessment on the property within that area.
 Project costs will be paid for using current assessments, developer contributions, and a debt issuance with the assessment pledged to service that debt.
 In accordance with the enabling legislation, City Council has the authority to approve and modify the special assessment, appoint administration, and authorize all debt issuances.
-During the current year there was no activity for the City to include in its financial statements.
 In November 2021, Special Assessment Revenue Bonds, Series 2021 were issued in the amount of \$10,508,000 and secured by special assessment revenues of the PID.
 These bonds have interest rates ranging from 4.125% to 5.250%, with a final maturity date in fiscal year 2051.